 When a guy first gets aroused, pre-ejaculate is secreted by the Cowper’s gland and gland of litter to clean out urine from the urethra, reduce acidity, and provide lubrication.

 Spermatogenesis is the process by which the testes produce sperms.
 These sperms will later fertilize an egg leading to conception.
 Sperms cannot survive in an acidic environment that is why the body secretes this fluid to neutralize the environment.

 This fluid does not contain any sperms.
 However, you can get pregnant if:

-Though it is rare, some men’s pre-ejaculate fluid have been found to contain sperm.
-This sperm is mixed with the liquid, and if no protection is used during coitus, conception will take place.
+Though it is rare, it is possible for small amounts of sperm to exit men’s reproductive systems and make its way into the pre-ejaculate.
+This sperm mixes with the liquid, and if no protection is used during coitus, conception will take place.